 - Are you taking any medication?
 Please have at hand information on your medication, including strength and dosage.

 Book a remote appointment through the online service.
 When booking an appointment through the online service, select remote appointment as the clinic and choose the specialty you want.

 If you have not contacted Aava before: Please book your appointment through our online service to enable authentication with online banking credentials.

 Children: Book appointments for children using the child’s personal information.
 Authentication using online banking credentials is required for the first appointment.
 If the child has not visited Aava before and does not have online banking credentials, it is, unfortunately, not possible to book a remote appointment for the child.
 The parents’ online banking credentials cannot be used for making an appointment, as prescriptions and other documents cannot be created on another person’s information.
 Check if you can find help through the PikkuTsätti chat service.
 It is provided by the Pikkujätti medical centre for children and young people.

 Aava’s remote appointments are paid online by card.
 The price of the remote appointment is determined by the specialty and the length of the appointment, among other things.
-To confirm the appointment, the customer’s payment card is charged with a preauthorisation fee of EUR 50 at the time of the booking.
 The final amount will be charged after the remote appointment.
 Kela’s reimbursement has been deducted from the final price.